vertexproject/synapse/docs/synapse/glossary.rst

 ----

-Within Synpse, fork refers to the process of "copying" a :ref:`gloss-view`, to include the data in the view as well as any automation (e.g., triggers and cron jobs) specific to that view.
+Within Synpse, fork refers to the process of "copying" a :ref:`gloss-view`, to include the data in the view as well as any view-specific automation (e.g., triggers, cron jobs, dmons).
 Note that the view is not technically duplicated in full; rather a new writeable :ref:`gloss-layer` is created on top of a read-only copy of the original view.